-On average, listings lease in the $30's per square foot per year.
-The Southeastern Queens submarket is experiencing a a boost in rates.
-In the last 3 months, the median rate went up $1 per sqft per year.
-That's a 3% increase in rent.
+The typical asking rate per listing is in the $40's per square foot per year.
+The Southeastern Queens region is experiencing a a rise in rates.
+In the last 3 months, the median rate went up $42 per sqft per year.

-Compared to the rest of the New York City market, the Southeastern Queens submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the New York City market, the Southeastern Queens region has smaller rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 35 listings have been listed, which means new availabilities are probably leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 35 listings have been made available, which means leases most likley are going fast.
+You'll want to be prepared to make an offer immediately.
+About 17% of the office spaces in the Southeastern Queens are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,700 sqft.
-Most properties in this region are around 2 floors.
-Most buildings in this region were built in 1945 and are Class B.
+Even though the median size is 30,000 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this region are close to 2 floors.
+Most buildings in this market were built in 1945 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Professional services is the dominant industry in this market.
-Commute by car is the most popular way to get to work amongst Southeastern Queens residents.
-Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.
+Professional services is the dominant industry in this area.
+Commute by car is the most popular way to get to work amongst Southeastern Queens occupants.
+Commuting approximately 15 minutes a day is the norm for those who opt to reside in this part of town.